 13. Wear Wraparound-Style Sunglasses

 Dry eye syndrome can cause another condition called photophobia.
 It’s an abnormal sensitivity to light.
-There are several types of eyewear that can help ease your dry eye symptoms and keep it from getting worse:
+There are several types of eyewear that can help ease your dry eye symptoms and keep them from getting worse:

 - Wraparound sunglasses